debiday/divercity_image_search/readme.md

 3. `virtualenv env` to create a virtual environment
 4. `source env/bin/activate` to activate it
 5. `pip3 install -r requirements.txt` to install required packages
-6. Sign up for an API key at [flickr API] https://www.flickr.com/services/apps/create/noncommercial/?
+6. Sign up for an API key at [flickr API](https://www.flickr.com/services/apps/create/noncommercial/?)
 (You can enter "demo" for both boxes)
 7. Create a new file called  `secrets.sh` in the Divercity directory
-8. Save your API in this format `export API_KEY="xxxxx" export API_SECRET="xxxxx"`
+8. Save your API in this format
+`export API_KEY="xxxxx"/n
+export API_SECRET="xxxxx"`
 9. `source secrets.sh` back in the terminal
 10. `python3 seed.py` to set up database